You don't need a bank

 • You may be forced to sell some or all of your securities when falling stock prices reduce the value of your securities;

-• Your account custodian may sell some or all of your securities without consulting you to pay off your margin loan;
+• Your account custodian may sell some or all of your securities without consulting you to fulfill any repayment or margin requirements;

-• You are not entitled to choose which securities your account custodian sells in your accounts to cover your margin loan;
+• You are not entitled to choose which securities your account custodian sells in your accounts to fulfill any repayment or margin requirements;

 • Your account custodian can increase its margin requirements at any time and is not required to provide you with advance notice; and